User Misconceptions of LLM-Based Conversational Programming Assistants: Results

-\paragraph{Continuous training} The models that users interacted with in the WildChat dataset have knowledge cutoffs, so we considered requests to use the "latest" version of libraries or APIs to be misconceptions.
-Two examples are C6, in which a user prompted "Use latest telethon to delete messges in group that are sent by me ", and C13, where a user instructed the chatbot to "Migrate this code to the latest openai api".
+\paragraph{Continuous training} The models have knowledge cutoffs, so requests to use the ``latest'' version of libraries or APIs were considered misconceptions.
+In C6, a user prompted ``Use latest telethon to delete messges in group that are sent by me,'' and in C13, ``Migrate this code to the latest openai api.''

-\paragraph{Algebra} C22 prompted, "what does 75\% expentional [sic] equate to".
-Interestingly, the chatbot followed up with an example of how to calculate this value in Python, and then simulated printing out the output of the program ("Output: 2.117...")
+\paragraph{Algebra} C22 prompted, ``what does 75\% expentional [sic] equate to.''
+Interestingly, the chatbot provided Python code to calculate this value and simulated printing the output (``Output: 2.117...'').

-\paragraph{Clear chat} C28, midway through a conversation, prompted the chatbot to "clear this page".
-The bot returns with instructions to clear a Jupyter notebook output, and the user then changed topic in their next prompt.
-There was some disagreement among annotators whether this represented a common context-window-management strategy or a misunderstanding that a "clear the chat" system command exists.
+\paragraph{Clear chat} In C28, midway through a conversation, the user prompted ``clear this page.''
+The bot returned instructions to clear Jupyter notebook output, and the user changed topic.
+Some annotators disagreed whether this represented context-window-management strategy or misunderstanding that a ``clear the chat'' system command exists.